mengziheng/Gpu-SubgraphIsomorphism/README.md

 ### preprocess

-include preprocess script for H-index , Trust , OurCode
+include preprocess script for H-index , Trust , SMOG

-OurCode is in preprocess/SMOG
+SMOG is in preprocess/SMOG

 All preprocess script is preprocess.py